angelosstaboulis/AHEPAHellas/README.md

 # AHEPAHellas

-This an iOS app(Swift) that i made in the past for the AHEPA Organization.
+This an iOS app(Swift) that i made in the past for the AHEPAHellas Organization.